 If you are feeling creative and have a spare hour or so you can make your own.
 Ipswich City Council has instructions to make a variety of Habitat Nest Boxes.

-If you plan on installing nestboxes you need to be prepared to monitor and maintain them to ensure that they aren’t invaded by feral animals such as European Honey Bees and Indian Myna birds.
-Tips on installing, monitoring and maintaining nestboxes can be found at Hollow Log Homes.
+If you plan on installing nestboxes you need to be prepared to monitor and maintain them to ensure that they aren't invaded by feral animals such as European Honey Bees and Indian Myna birds.

-Places for Reptiles
+Places for reptiles

 Lizards and snakes are nature's pest control officers - they keep numbers of insects and rodents down, and in turn provide a food source to other wildlife such as birds.